iyedexe/rtex/README.md

 So far the recorder is ready, subscribing to market data streams and recording them into flat csv files for future usage.
 It also exposes the recording metrics on a prometheus client page to be scrapped and analyzed.
 ## LiveTrader:
 The circular arbitrage strategy has been implemented, not yet tested nor backtested.
+Still missing core components.

 # Next steps.
+Get account balances and store in circular arb strategy.
+Symbol filter parse and refactor factory.
 Generic Istrategy onmarket data handler.
 Generic Recorder for MDframes.
 Config file base recorder monitor port and configuration.